jstetich/Lake_Water_Quality/Graphics/Secchi_Recent_Graphics.md

     ##      Area_sq_m  Perim_km  D_Mean_m   D_Max_m Volume_m3
     ## [1,] 0.3566592 0.3788706 0.5586134 0.4876175 0.4146149

-Basically, that shows:
+That shows:

-1.  larger lakes, especially deeper lakes, have clearer water, but the relationships are not simply linear, or the Pearson and Spearman Coefficients would be more similar.
+1. Larger lakes, especially deeper lakes, have clearer water, but the relationships are not simply linear, or the Pearson and Spearman Coefficients would be more similar.
 2. Lakes with higher flushing rates tend to have poorer water clarity.
-    That probably reflect the fact that smaller lakes have smaller volumes, and thus higher flushing rates.
+    That probably reflects the fact that smaller lakes have smaller volumes, and thus higher flushing rates.

 # Showing Relationships Graphically